 Need a team?
 Let us know and we can place you in a team.

 Every year Easter Venture has a different theme.
-For 2017, the theme is 'Lost at Sea' that will incorporate everything and anything that might be in, on or under the sea.
+This year the theme is 'Happily nEVer After' that will incorporate everything and anything related to fairy tales and nursery rhymes.
 Think outside the box!

 Awards and trophies

 There are eight trophies to be won over the course of the weekend.

 - The Michael Woodward Hike Award (Day Pack) is awarded to the team that demonstrates the highest level of skill